 Implementing ETFs: real-world examples

 The debate over whether an investor should choose a purely active or purely passive approach is misguided, in our opinion, because investors can benefit greatly by combining both approaches in the same portfolio.
 Passive ETF strategies can achieve broad market exposure inexpensively and efficiently or enable tactical exposure to certain asset classes and markets.
 Active strategies can extend the reach of that portfolio—producing uncorrelated sources of return—or help mitigate risk and add performance alpha, depending on an investor’s goals.
 As a result of these complementary qualities, we believe blending active and passive management is most advantageous for investors, and we’re not alone in our thinking.
-According to the “2017 Trends in Investing Survey,” 77% of financial advisors prefer a blend of the two asset management styles when overall portfolio cost was a consideration.2
+According to the “2018 Trends in Investing Survey,” 65% of financial professionals prefer a blend of the two asset management styles when overall portfolio cost was a consideration.²

 As the variety of ETFs has grown beyond the category’s index-replication roots, so too has the potential for executing strategies that borrow from the ideas of active portfolio construction.
 Strategic, or smart, beta is a good example.
 Strategic beta investment strategies seek to improve on traditional market-capitalization-weighted indexes by pursuing many of the same goals as actively managed portfolios.
 But unlike active funds, strategic beta indexes and the portfolios that track them tend to follow rules-based, highly transparent, and lower-cost approaches to investing.